How to Cook Rice

 Rice is the grain that fuels the world.

 What would we do without rice?
-Most cuisines of the world are cooking rice in one way or another—from sushi to arroz con pollo, rice puddings to paella, and dolmas to dirty rice and jambalaya.
-We're also drinking our fair share of rice—in sake, horchata, rice milk, and beer.
-All told, we humans get more than 20% of our calories from this mini but mighty grain.
+Most cuisines of the world are cooking rice in one way or another — from sushi to arroz con pollo, rice puddings to paella, and dolmas to dirty rice and jambalaya.
+We're also drinking our fair share of rice — in sake, horchata, rice milk, and even beer.
+All told, we humans get more than 20% of our calories from this small but mighty grain.

 There are three basic kinds of rice: short-grain, long-grain, and medium-grain.
 Among them you'll find hundreds of different varieties.